-There are mainly two Intakes in Netherlands every student should know about before starting the Application process:
+There are mainly two Intakes in the Netherlands every student should know about before starting the application process:

 Autumn intake starts in September, and that is why it is also called September intake.
 Like many countries, the September intake is the primary intake in the Nethelands.
 All the Universities offer all their courses and programs for the September intake in Netherlands.